Tuesday: 8:00 am & 12:00 pm

 PRAYER FOR THE INTERCESSION OF ST. JOSEPH

-Great Saint Joseph, who are the director, the friend, and the protector of those souls who desire to be perfect, you who did learn from Jesus and Mary how to conquer the powers of hell, and to practice all virtues, obtain for me the grace of PERSEVERANCE.
+Great Saint Joseph, who are the director, the friend, and the protector of those souls who desire to be perfect, you who did learn from Jesus and Mary how to conquer the powers of hell, and to practice all virtues, obtain for me the grace of TRUST IN GOD.
 Beloved Saint Joseph, my father, my guide, and my model, you ho have so much zeal for the glory of Jesus Christ, and for my sanctification, please listen to my petition.
 I have the sweet confidence that you will not reject it.
 Your goodness will supply that which is lacking in my fervor, and according to the depth of your love for me, and of your power with Him Who has deigned to be called your Son, you will favorably hear me.
 Amen.

 Please join us for the following!